 However, we encourage all IUPUI students to continue to build their campus and community networks in Indianapolis, even if they may be enrolled in only online courses.

 Yes, you can travel outside the U.S. However, you should consider the implications of that decision in relation to your plan for spring 2021 (online vs. in-person classes, housing, other financial obligations, etc.).
 If you leave the U.S., you may not be able to return when you want to.

 Various countries still have limitations and/or quarantine requirements.
 These could increase as flu season in the northern hemisphere coincides with an increased number of COVID-19 cases around the world.

-The U.S. government will not require you to take in-person classes (as long as you are not a new student at IUPUI for spring 2021), but your specific academic path may require that.
+If current guidance continues, the U.S. government will not require you to take in-person classes (as long were not a new student at IUPUI for Fall 2020 or spring 2021), but your specific academic path may require that.
 You should work with your academic advisor to determine your options.

 If you will need to enroll in an in-person class to satisfy your degree, you should consider staying in the U.S. given the difficulty you could experience when trying to return.
 At the very least, give yourself plenty of time to return to the U.S. before in-person classes resume (on February 8).

 If you do not need to enroll in an in-person class or do not have other obligations in the U.S., then you are welcome to travel outside the U.S. (just make sure to take the appropriate documents with you; see the next question).

 If I leave the U.S., what documents do I need to take with me?